albertobsd/keyhunt/README.md

 # BSGS ( Baby step giant step)

-The new version of keyhunt implement the bsgs algorithm to search privatekeys for a knowed publickey.
+The new version of keyhunt implement the BSGS algorimth to search privatekeys for a knowed publickey.

 The address.txt file need to have a 130 hexadecimal characters uncompress publickey per line any other word followed by an space is ignored example of the file: